zahlman/zahlman.github.io/_posts/2024-07-31-an-open-letter-to-the-psf-coc-wg.markdown

 1. Dr. Mertz *disagreed* with you regarding changes to the PSF bylaws.
 That was **not, in any way, shape or form, a "refusal to accept"** those opinions.
 On the contrary, he provided evidence that *you* are the ones who show disrespect to dissenting opinions - for example, Ms. Nanjekye's.
 Aside from that, Dr. Mertz showed the *utmost* "respect for differing viewpoints and experiences".
 But you did not, by my assessment, respect his.

-1. When you say that the WG's "gender, ethnic, cultural, economical, and religious" diversity "provides the working group with excellent representation of differing viewpoints", you are inherently supposing such immutable traits of individuals necessarily cause them to *have* such differing viewpoints. **That is both bigoted and demonstrably false**.
+1. By saying that the WG's "gender, ethnic, cultural, economical, and religious" diversity "provides the working group with excellent representation of differing viewpoints", you imply that these traits *necessarily cause people to have* such differing viewpoints - which is both **bigoted and demonstrably false**.

 1. Your "busy" week (amounting, apparently, to approximately one (1) flag per moderator, per day) **does not**, in my opinion, in any way **excuse such ignorance of the truth**.